igsemenov/triellipt/README.md

 View the available documentation here:

-- To get an overview of the package, refer to the local [module reference](/docs/sources/triellipt.md).
+- To get an overview of the package, refer to [local documentation](/docs/sources/index.md).
-- Use the offline module reference in HTML by starting with `docs/index.html`.
+- Use the offline documentation in HTML by starting with `docs/index.html`.

 ## Triangulations